dunxen/bolts/02-peer-protocol.md

   - if `next_commitment_number` is 1 in both the `channel_reestablish` it
   sent and received:
     - MUST retransmit `channel_ready`.
+    - MUST retransmit `tx_signatures` if it is using channel establishment v2.
   - otherwise:
     - MUST NOT retransmit `channel_ready`, but MAY send `channel_ready` with a different `short_channel_id` `alias` field.
   - upon reconnection:
     - MUST ignore any redundant `channel_ready` it receives.
+    - MUST ignore any redundant `tx_signatures` it receives.
   - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
     - MUST reuse the same commitment number for its next `commitment_signed`.